stratisproject/FederatedSidechains/requirements/cross-chain-transfer.md

 **The structure of the outputs of the transaction:**

-- The first output returns change (if any) back to the multisig, and appears after the value transfer output.
+- The first output returns change (if any) back to the multisig.
 - The second output is the one corresponding to the actual transfer of coins.
 It transfers the amount found on chain A deposits (val<sub>1</sub> or val<sub>2</sub> on the diagrams) to the corresponding chain B address (i.e. the scriptPubKey) found in the OP_RETURN of the chain A deposits made to the multisig (add<sub>1</sub> or add<sub>2</sub> on the diagram)
 - An OP_RETURN output containing the transaction id of the deposit to the federation's multisig on the originating chain (id<sub>1</sub> or id<sub>2</sub> on the diagram).